cd/Lynch/README.md

 # Lynch

-A super tiny JavaScript framework for web apps.
-It's just 0.8 kb minified and gzipped!
+A very minimalistic JavaScript front-end framework for web apps.
+It's just 1.1 kb minified and gzipped!

 ## Live Demo

 [👉 **Check out the Live Demo!**](https://cd.github.io/Lynch/examples/todo-list/)

-In this simple example you can see the full power of Lynch and vanilla JavaScript:
+In this simple example you can see the full power of Lynch and pure JavaScript:

 - Nested and reusable components
 - Isolated and shared data
 - Reuseable functions
 - Events / Reactivity
 - Routing
+- Scoped CSS

 ## Getting Started